jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from
 > the user's perspective, the flow of the pages in the web application._
+The user is first greeted with a login screen.
+When they log in it will notify them that th login was successful.
+The user is able to select from 5 tabs where they can view the list of animals, the product history, the species care information, the login page, and the shopping cart.
+Before the user is logged in they may also go to the registration page to create a new user.
+The animal page will have a list of animals.
+Clicking on these animals will go to a page where the user can see the animal's name, species, and price.
+An admin can add animals in the list of animals page and is able to edit the animals on the individual animal page.
+A user may also add or remove it from the shopping cart here.
+The product history displays the list of all animals bought by this user.
+The species care page will display all of the species care information, and at the top, display the ones that are from the user's product history.
+Finally the shopping cart will display all the animals in this user's shopping cart.
+The user may checkout, this will update the product history for this user and clear the shopping cart.
+It will also redirect back to the animals page.

 ### View Tier